SegmentationBLWX/sssegmentation/docs/Tutorials.md

 ## Customize Normalizations

-Normalization layer transforms the inputs to have zero mean and unit variance across some specific dimensions.
+Normalization layers standardize input features by adjusting their distribution to have zero mean and unit variance along specific dimensions.
+This helps stabilize and accelerate training.

 #### Normalization Config Structure

-An example of normalization config is as follows,
+A typical normalization configuration is defined via the `SEGMENTOR_CFG['norm_cfg']` field.
+For example,

 ```python
 SEGMENTOR_CFG['norm_cfg'] = {'type': 'SyncBatchNorm'}
 ```

-where `type` denotes the normalization layer you want to leverage.
-Now, SSSegmentation supports the following normalization types,
+Here, the `type` field specifies the normalization method to be used.
+SSSegmentation currently supports the following normalization types,

 ```python
 REGISTERED_MODULES = {